 As Holt articulated in 1977: “The idea for Sun Tunnels became clear to me while I was in the desert watching the sun rising and setting, keeping the time of the earth.
 Sun Tunnels can exist only in that particular place—the work evolved out of its site.”
 Composed of four concrete cylinders that are 18 feet in length and 9 feet in diameter, Sun Tunnels is arranged in an open cross format and aligned to frame the sun on the horizon during the summer and winter solstices.
 Each tunnel is perforated by a series of holes corresponding to stars in various constellations—Capricorn, Columba, Draco, and Perseus—so that shadows cast by the sun through these small apertures into each tube trace the earth’s rotation.
 The work centers Holt’s interest in perception and involves a focus on time—sculpting the sun’s light through the interplay of land and sky, and celestial shifts from day to night.

-Dia partners with the Center for Land Use Interpretation at Wendover, Utah, Holt-Smithson Foundation, and Utah Museum of Fine Arts at the University of Utah in Salt Lake City to further advocate for Sun Tunnels.
+Dia partners with the Center for Land Use Interpretation, Holt/Smithson Foundation, and the Utah Museum of Fine Arts at the University of Utah to further advocate for Sun Tunnels.

 Utah Museum of Fine Arts, University of Utah, Salt Lake City